mcarton/rust-derivative/README.md

 ## [Documentation][documentation]
 ## Stability

-This crate is not stable yet and the attributes might change at any time.
+This crate is now stable and usable on rustc stable too!

-For now the crate only works on *nightly* but it uses *rustc*'s Macros 1.1 and is meant to be usable on *stable* as soon as it is possible.
+Note that you need *rustc 1.15 or later*.

 ## What it does